From the series: So You Want To Be A...

 Honest, specific, and genuinely illuminating, So You Want To Be A Scientist doesn’t talk down to young readers — it brings them all the way in.
 Because the child who wants to know what this work is really like deserves a real answer.

 For readers who feel the pull toward something that rewards curiosity more than any other human pursuit.
-For the kid who always needs to know why — not just what — and feels something shift.
+For the kid who always needs to know why — not just what.

 Every fact the world now accepts as true was once unknown.
 Someone had to find it.
 Someone had to ask the right question, design the right test, and follow the evidence wherever it led.
 That someone was a scientist.
 Maybe the next one is you.